d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 :end_tab:

 :begin_tab:`pytorch`
-In PyTorch, the fully connected layer is defined in two classes: `Linear` and `LazyLinear`.
+In PyTorch, the fully connected layer is defined in `Linear` and `LazyLinear` (available since version 1.8.0) classes.
-The later was introduced since version 1.8.0, that allows to only specify the output dimension.
-While the `Linear` class requires to pass the input feature dimension as the input.
-For simplicity, we use `LazyLinaer` through this book.
+The later
+allows users to *only* specify the output dimension, while the former additionally asks for how many inputs go into this layer.
+Specifying input shapes is inconvenient, which may require nontrivial calculations
+(such as in convolutional layers).
+Thus, for simplicity we will use such "lazy" layers whenever we can.
 :end_tab:

 :begin_tab:`tensorflow`